dosc91/LDLConvFunctions/README.md

 # How to Install

-The prefered way to install this package is through devtools:
+The preferred way to install this package is through devtools:

 ```r
 devtools::install_github("dosc91/LDLConvFunctions", upgrade_dependencies = FALSE)